microsoft/TypeScript-New-Handbook/chapters/Basics.md

 greet("Maddison", new Date());
 ```

-> While the default target is ES3, the great majority of running browsers support ES5.
+> While the default target is ES3, nearly all running browsers support ES5.
-> Today, most developers can safely specify ES5 or even ES2016 as a target unless compatibility with certain ancient browers is important.
+> Today, developers can consider ES2015 ("ES6", over 95% of web browsers) as a target, unless compatibility with certain ancient client is important.
+> If the client (browser or server) target is fixed, and you know for certain what level of ECMAScript ahead of time, it is best to that specific version.
+E.g. use `--target es2018` for NodeJS v10.

 ## Strictness

-Users come to TypeScript looking for different things in a type-checker.
-Some people are looking for a more loose opt-in experience which can help validate only some parts of our program and give us decent tooling.
+By default, TypeScript is a loose opt-in type-checker which can help validate only some parts of our program and give us decent tooling.
-This is the default experience with TypeScript, where types are optional, inference takes the most lenient types, and there's no checking for potentially `null`/`undefined` values.
+In this default, types are optional, inference takes the most lenient types, and there's no checking for potentially `null`/`undefined` values.
 Much like how `tsc` emits in the face of errors, these defaults are put in place to stay out of your way.
 If you're migrating existing JavaScript, that might be desirable.

-In contrast, a lot of users prefer to have TypeScript validate as much as it can off the bat, and that's why the language provides strictness settings as well.
+In contrast, many other users prefer to have TypeScript validate as much as it can off the bat, and that's why the language provides strictness settings as well.
 These strictness settings turn static type-checking from a switch (either your code is checked or not) into something closer to a dial.
 The farther you turn this dial up, the more TypeScript will check for you.
 This can require a little extra work, but generally speaking it pays for itself in the long run, and enables more thorough checks and more accurate tooling.